W. Timothy Liu: Satellites oceanography

 He developed the first credible method of using satellite data to estimate evaporation and latent heat flux in the early 1980s, and was one of the first scientists to use a combination of satellite sensors to study the global relation between surface thermal forcing and ocean temperature response.
 In the past two decade, a generation of scientists have been involved in the estimation of heat flux from space, based on his methodology.
 With a new generation of microwave radiometers and atmospheric sounders, he has just begun to lead a renewed effort again to retrieve evaporation directly from the radiance measured by space based microwave radiometer.

 JPL

 Since he joined JPL, he has been selected to the science teams of numerous space missions, including NSCAT, QuikSCAT, Topex/Poseidon, JASON, TRMM, EOS, Aqua, ERS-1, AMSR, and Aquarius.
 He has made many innovative science applications of various combinations of these space based measurements.
 His present interest includes relating the fluxes to storage and transport through the depths of the ocean and atmosphere.
 He is leading research effort to combine a variety of satellite data synergistically to study global climate and environmental changes.
 He has recently made important advances in studying the water balance over global ocean and their influence on terrestrial and cryospheric water cycles, using a combination of space-based observations.

-Through 17 years as team leader and 14 years as project scientist, Timothy Liu was able to lead various groups of scientists through many cycles of fiscal gyration and changes of national and institutional priority, securing their funding support, communicating and promoting their results to the science community and to the public, and keeping the team spirit and cohesiveness.